Baroque in Slovenia

 The main exhibitions will be on show at the National Gallery and the National Museum.
 Other Slovenian museums will also participate in the project with smaller parallel exhibitions, thus complementing the Baroque image of Slovenia.

-The first floor of the National Gallery will feature some of the best painting and sculpture from the time of the Catholic renewal of the early 17th century to the fading of the Baroque period a century and a half later.
+The exhibition at the National Gallery features some of the best painting and sculpture from the time of the Catholic renewal of the early 17th century to the fading of the Baroque period a century and a half later.

 This includes rich furnishings of churches and commissions by Church and noble individuals, as well as Habsburg piety associated with the veneration of individual saints, which will be presented with altar paintings and individual sculptures.